composewell/haskell-dev/nix/package-derivation.rst

 Customizing the Nix distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+What nix packages are available to you is determined by the
+``NIX_PATH``.
+The directories in the ``NIX_PATH`` are combined together
-The nix distribution is derived from the combined nix expression
+in a single nix expression, this nix expression is used by the nix
-provided by the configured channels.
-It can be customized by:
+utilities to show available packages or to install packages.

+We can customize the distribution we are using by:

-* When importing nixpkgs ``import <nixpkgs> config``
+* Specifying a config when importing nixpkgs ``import <nixpkgs> config``
-* a configuration file in ``~/.config/nixpkgs/config.nix``
+* Using a global configuration file in ``~/.config/nixpkgs/config.nix``
-* specifying overlays using the ``~/.config/nixpkgs/overlays.nix`` file
+* Specifying overlays using the ``~/.config/nixpkgs/overlays.nix`` file
 * Specifying overlays using individual overlay files in the
    ``~/.config/nixpkgs/overlays directory.``
-* using environment variables
+* Using environment variables

 Config specification
 ~~~~~~~~~~~~~~~~~~~~